Opium Regie: General Opium Regie of French Indochina

-The critical figure in the history of the Opium Regie as we know it is the Governor-General of Indochina, Paul Doumer, who entered into office on the 13th of February, 1897.
+The critical figure in the history of the Opium Regie as we know it is the Governor-General of Indochina, Paul Doumer, who entered into office on February 13, 1897.
 His first general budget of 1897 completely changed French administration in Indochina forever, creating with it three new monopolies regarding the revenue sources of alcohol, salt, and opium.
 These monopolies would be the Régie de l'alcohol (Alcohol Regie), the Régie du sel (Salt Regie), and the Régie Géneral de l'opium.
 The three Regies would come to be known as "The Three Beasts of Burden," by the Colonial government.
 It was from that point onward that the Regie was streamlined, and was the iteration of the Regie that most would think back upon being the height of the Regie.

 In 1899, he introduced a decree with 95 articles that introduced new severe punishments for smuggling.
-Two main private opium manufaturers were shuttered by the government; Luang Prabang in Laos and that of Haiphong in Tonkin.
+Two main private opium manufacturers were shuttered by the government; Luang Prabang in Laos and that of Haiphong in Tonkin.